Hyyperb/cet-data-scraping-analysis/README.md

 # CET Data stuff (Not Maintained)

 > [!NOTE]
-> All real data is stripped out from github to avoid getting indexed by search engines
+> All real data is stripped out from github to avoid getting indexed by search engines.
 > Only scripts remain here

 ## Overview